Thérèse Raquin (1953 film): Plot

 Thérèse, an orphan, has been brought up by her widowed aunt in a dingy backstreet shop in Lyon and married to her sickly first cousin Camille.
 Into their stifling existence comes Laurent, a lively Italian truck driver.
 He is immediately struck by Thérèse, who succumbs to him but will not abandon her husband and aunt.
 Once aware of the relationship, Camille and his mother plot to get rid of Thérèse.

-Camille will take her to Paris and hand her over to another aunt, but Laurent climbs onto the train and, his temper overcoming him, pushes Camille out in the dark at full speed.
-He slips out at the next stop and Thérèse maintains to the police that she was asleep in her compartment the whole time.
+Their plan is that Camille will take her to Paris and hand her over to another aunt, but Laurent climbs onto the train and, his temper overcoming him, pushes Camille out in the dark at full speed.
+He then slips out at the next stop and Thérèse maintains to the police that she was asleep in her compartment the whole time.
 The news of Camille's death gives his mother a stroke that leaves her speechless, cared for by Thérèse who warns Laurent to stay away and not attract police attention.

 However there was another man asleep in Thérèse's compartment on the train and, when he sees the newspaper reports, comes down to Lyon and asks for half a million francs to stay silent.
-Knowing that Thérèse and Laurent might kill him rather than pay, he leaves a letter with the maid in his hotel, asking her to post it to the police if he does not return.
-They manage to find 400,000 francs, which he accepts and gives them a signed receipt but, on leaving, he is knocked over by a lorry and dies.
+Aware that Thérèse and Laurent might kill him rather than pay, he leaves a letter with the maid in his hotel, asking her to post it to the police if he does not return.
+The pair manage to find 400,000 francs, which he accepts and gives them a signed receipt but, on leaving, he is knocked over by a lorry and dies.
 The film ends as the maid takes his letter to the post.